jotavare/jotavare.github.io/docs/x86_assembly_nasm/procedures_functions/procedures_basics.md

     ret             ; return the result

 main:
     mov eax, 4      ; set the first argument to 4 mov ebx, 1      ; set the second argument to 1 call addTwo     ; call the addTwo function mov ebx,eax     ; store the result of eax in ebx mov eax, 1      ; set eax to 1 int 80h         ; exit the program
 ```

 {: .important-title }
-If write on bash `echo $?` after running the program, it will print the return value of the program.
-In this case, it will print `5`.
-Which is the result of `4 + 1 = 5`.
+`echo $?` will print the return value of the program, in this case, it will print `4 + 1 = 5`.